 Partner (1.1.P.85) not qualified for pension, benefit or allowance

-If the SpB recipient's partner does not receive a pension, benefit or allowance, the partner income free area is the amount of income that would preclude payment of NSA to the partner if the partner were qualified.
-That is, the cut-off point of the basic applicable NSA rate.
+If the SpB recipient's partner does not receive a pension, benefit or allowance, the partner income free area is the amount of income that would preclude payment of JSP to the partner if the partner were qualified.
+That is, the cut-off point of the basic applicable JSP rate.
 Any income the partner earns over this partner income free area is directly deducted from the recipient's rate of SpB.